Master in Management Academics & Curriculum

 An integrated course curriculum

-The Questrom Master in Management Studies Program delivers a unique level of integration across courses and between courses and client project.
+The Questrom Master in Management Program delivers a unique level of integration across courses and between courses and client projects.
 Faculty meet weekly to make the links between the content they cover and the overall student learning objectives for each eight-week module.
 Spring electives allow students to tailor what they learn to their career goals.
-The electives also enable project teams build more advanced deliverables for their clients.
+The electives also enable project teams to build more advanced deliverables for their clients.

-Questrom Master in Management Studies at a Glance
+Questrom Master in Management at a Glance

 Summer & launchModule 1Module 2Module 3Module 4